One of the first things you'll want to do is to connect with your pi-top[4] to start using it!

 Once you're connected, you can use the device IP to connect to the device.

-Using the Display Cable
+Using a pi-top USB or Display Cable

 To connect through a wired connection, first plug in your ethernet cable into the ethernet port of your pi-top [4].
 To learn the IP address of the device using the miniscreen, navigate to the 'Network' menu and scroll to the 'Ethernet' entry.